G-DLP/gdlp.co.uk/content/posts/chop-protocol-diary-pots-long-covid.md

 ---

 🤞🏻

+_continuously updating this blog since 29th may 2025_

 I usually post work updates on this website but I wanted to share my experience of doing the [CHOP Protocol](https://www.dysautonomiainternational.org/pdf/CHOP_Modified_Dallas_POTS_Exercise_Program.pdf) somewhere, because whilst there are a few videos online, I struggled to find complete blogs that didn’t taper off after a few months.
 Also, my doctors don’t know what it is and maybe yours don’t either. _I will return to this page each month to share an update for anyone interested._